vyshnavi1996/auth0-node-login/README.md

 Our configuration information is secret - we manage our config variables differently:

-1. Locally, set them in .env (and make sure you add this to .gitignore)
+1. Locally, set them in .env (and make sure you add .env to .gitignore).
+If accidentally committed, remove it from the repo.
 2. On Heroku, in Settings / Reveal Config Vars / add and edit to provide the information.

 ```Bash